ravinaik1312/tic-tac-toe-problem/README.md

 git clone git@github.com:ravinaik1312/tic-tac-toe-problem.git
 ```

 Since, this is a maven project, you will need to install [Java](https://java.com/en/download/help/mac_install.xml), [Maven](https://maven.apache.org/install.html) on your machine.
-If you are on MAC OS and you use external third party package manager, you can install it from command line using
+If you are on MAC OS and you use external third party package manager like Homebrew, you can install it from command line using

 ```bash
 brew install maven